yiduoke/17Sys/README.md

 # 17Sys
-forking to server multiple clients at once
+forking to serve multiple clients at once